BloomTechBackend/bd-team-project-team-bitcoooonnect/project_documents/design_document_copy.md

 # Team Bitcoooonnect Design Document

-## Instructions

-Input coin type and quantity, get prices using coin price aggregator api

-## Team Bitcoooonnect Design
+## Bitcoooonnect Design

 ## 1. Problem Statement

-it's hard to track crypto currencies that you own, because they're on different exchanges whether they be centralizes or decentralized.
+It's hard to track crypto currencies that you own, because they're on different exchanges whether they be centralizes or decentralized.

 ## 2. Top Questions to Resolve in Review